Edinburgh-Genome-Foundry/Flametree/README.rst

    :align: center
    :width: 600px

-Flametree - Python zips and folders made easy
+Flametree - Python file operations made easy
 ==============================================

 .. image:: https://travis-ci.org/Edinburgh-Genome-Foundry/Flametree.svg?branch=master
    :target: https://travis-ci.org/Edinburgh-Genome-Foundry/Flametree
    :alt: Travis CI build status

-Flametree is a Python library to simplify file reading and writing in different file systems such as on-disk directories, zip archives, or in-memory ("virtual") archives.
+Flametree is a Python library to simplify file operations in file systems such as on-disk directories, zip archives, or in-memory ("virtual") archives.

-For instance, let us read file ``texts/poems/the_raven.txt``, replace all occurences of "raven" by "seagull" in the text, and write the result to a new file ``the_seagull.txt`` in the same folder:
+Here is how to use Flametree to read file ``texts/poems/the_raven.txt``, replace all occurences of "raven" by "seagull" in the text, and write the result to a new file ``the_seagull.txt`` in the same folder:

 .. code:: python

      from flametree import file_tree

      with file_tree("texts") as root:
          poem_text = root.poems.the_raven_txt.read()
          new_text = poem_text.replace("raven", "seagull")